8linkz/Ransomware-Bot/readme.md

-# Ransomware-Bot
+# Ransomware Bot

-A high-performance Ransomware-Bot written in **Go** that delivers threat intelligence data via Discord webhooks.
-The bot fetches data from the ransomware.live API and multiple RSS feeds, providing real-time cybersecurity alerts to your Discord channels.
+A high-performance Discord bot written in **Go** that delivers threat intelligence data via Discord webhooks.
+The bot fetches data from the ransomware.live API and multiple RSS feeds, providing regular cybersecurity alerts to your Discord channels.

+## 🔧 Prerequisites

+### API Key
+The ransomware.live API allows **3,000 calls per day** (API Pro).
+You need to request an API key at: https://www.ransomware.live/api

+### Discord Webhooks
+To create Discord webhooks on your own Discord server:
+1. Go to your Discord server settings
+2. Navigate to "Integrations" → "Webhooks"
+3. Click "Create Webhook"
+4. Choose the channel and copy the webhook URL

+⚠️ **Security Warning**: Never share your webhook URLs with others - they provide direct access to post messages in your Discord channels.

 ## ⚙️ Configuration